Mafalda-SFU/Mafalda-SFU.github.io/docs/README.md

     image_path: /assets/images/cocomaterial/code_bugs_software.svg
     excerpt: |
-      Implemented to be robust and resilient, Mafalda SFU projects follows strict code quality standards and security measurements for all Mafalda SFU projects, with more than 90% code coverage in almost all of them, reduced attack surface, using encrypted communications, and having an exhaustive errors management
+      Implemented to be robust and resilient, Mafalda SFU projects follows strict code quality standards and security measurements for all projects, with more than 90% code coverage in almost all of them, minimal API attack surface, using encrypted communications, or having an exhaustive errors management, between other security protections and resilience measurements
     title: Security oriented
 feature_row5:
   - alt: Ham radio, modularity